santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 2.md

 > e.
 By 'incredibly cheap clothing', I mean clothing that is priced so low that, if it is new, it can only have been produced at a loss or by abusing the workers in some way.
 >
 > **Answer:**
+> a: making a statement
+> b: also making a statement
+> c: this seems like an argument, but its not really trying to persuade you of anything.
+> d: this is a better argument
+> e: this is a statement

 > [!example] Persuasion Without Reasons
 >